Hildale, Utah: Education

 In 2014 Washington County School District purchased the old Phelps Elementary Building and a building next to it.
-After a quick remodel, the old Phelps Elementary School was reopened as Water Canyon School.
-Two years later, the building next to Phelps was completed and opened as Water Canyon High School.
+After a quick remodel, the old Phelps Elementary School was reopened as Water Canyon School, which originally served K-12.
+Two years later, the building next to Phelps was completed, and opened as Water Canyon High School.
+The completion of the high school allowed Water Canyon School to become K-8.
+By 2020 Enrollment had increased significantly and the school expanded with a new Career and technical education building and athletic facilities.
+In 2021, Utah Tech University opened an extension campus within the high school.